fogleman/Quads/README.md

 Computer art based on quad-trees.

 The program targets an input image.
-The 2D image is split into quads and assigned an average color in each quad.
-The quad with the largest error is split into its four children to refine the image.
+The input image is split into four quadrants.
+Each quadrant is assigned an averaged color based on the colors in the input image.
+The quad with the largest error is split into its four children quadrants to refine the image.
+This process is repeated N times.

 ![Sample](http://i.imgur.com/FINkz9F.gif)